digitalfabrik/integreat-app/docs/11-persistence.md

             └── files.json
 ```

+In general, only files and metadata of maximal three instances are kept (this may differ if peeking).

-The `cities-meta.json` contains information about the last content update:
+The `cities-meta.json` contains information about the last content update as well as the last usage of the city:
 ```json
 {
    "regensburg": {